OWLSAT/Communications/README.md

 # Communications
-This repository holds the programming for the Endurosat UHF-II and the SV antenna PCB
+This repository holds the programming for the Endurosat UHF-II